-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
-This week, there's only one language some people understand - the language of fear .
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
+This week, there's only one language some people understand—the language of fear.
 Welcome to the ESL course Frank Miller would approve of.

 Mean City.
 Don't worry, they said, it's just a name.
-Not necessarily promising mean streets.
 Maybe they're just proud of their mean population density, or they make a mean curry.
 What did they mean?
 There was was only one way to find out, and while nobody had specifically said it would be an idea to bring a fedora, I figured a fedora would be appropriate.
 If only to cut a mean style...

 Her name was The Jinx, or so the television said.
-Terrorist by trade, and that was a first in my line of work - professional troubleshooting for the edutainment industry.
+Terrorist by trade, and that was a first in my line of work—professional troubleshooting for the edutainment industry.
 You may have heard of my work.
-The capture of Carmen Sandiego?
-That zombie invasion from a few years back?
-You're welcome, you and your delicious brain.
-Let's forget that whole BlobJob incident though.
+The capture of Carmen Sandiego? (opens in new tab) That zombie invasion from a few years back? (opens in new tab) You're welcome, you and your delicious brain.
+Let's forget that whole BlobJob incident (opens in new tab).
 That one was weird.

 An outright terrorist though?
 That was the big leagues.
 I knew this would take more than rudimentary English language skills, just as I knew without the slightest doubt that it would, in fact, not.
 But would this challenge be?
 What fresh hell awaited in this decaying dump of the damned?

-Arriving, I saw my first friendly face - a taxi driver, holding up a sign to let all who saw it knew that he was a driver, and had a taxi.
-This and more, but mostly this, did I permit it to be obvious that I had successfully deduced.
-My cover for this assignment involved pretending not to speak English, it would not have been... appropriate... simply to wander up and saying "Good morrow, sirrah, please could you see your way to providing swift conveyance throughout your fine metropolis?"
+Arriving, I saw my first friendly face—a taxi driver, holding up a sign to let all who saw it know that he was a driver, and had a taxi.
+My cover for this assignment involved pretending not to speak English, it would not have been... appropriate... simply to wander up and say, "Good morrow, sirrah, please could you see your way to providing swift conveyance throughout your fine metropolis?"

 "I can't help you, I'm a taxi driver.
 Do you want a taxi?"